Mister-Meeseeks/goto/README.md

 |   |   |   +== mammals/primates
 ```

 Go's remote repository convention means the package is now located at ```github.com/zookeeper/src/v1.0/go/mammals/primates```.
-The "src/v1.0/go" component is just pure organizational book-keeping from the repo's owner standpoint.
+The ```src/v1.0/go`` sub-string is just pure organizational book-keeping from the repo's owner standpoint.
 But now every single package consumer has to be intimately familiar with the repository structure and tediously include this boilerplate at every import directive.